-During the week, breaktast is typically fast, healthy, and 300 calories, tops.
+During the week, breakfast is typically fast, healthy and 300 calories, tops.
 But a leisurely weekend brunch is filled with decadent menu options.
-"Just a bagel and cream cheese can pack a whopping 600 calories," says Lisa Young, PhD, RD, author of The Portion Teller Plan.
-"And that's without the lox."
+"Just a bagel and cream cheese can pack a whopping 600 calories," said Lisa Young, author of "The Portion Teller Plan."

-Think of it as lunch.
+n Think of it as lunch.
 You can still have midday eggs.
 Just don't let them be your first bite of the day.
-"If you wait until late morning to eat, you up the chance of overdoing it because you'll be so hungry," Lippert says.
-To prevent a blood sugar dip, rise and reach for a slow-to-digest, lighter pre-brunch meal, like nonfat Greek yogurt sprinkled with berries and sliced almonds.
+"If you wait until late morning to eat, you up the chance of overdoing it because you'll be so hungry," Lippert said.
+To prevent a blood sugar dip, rise and reach for a slow-to-digest, lighter prebrunch meal, like nonfat Greek yogurt sprinkled with berries and sliced almonds.